tabeyti/jenkins-jack/TUTORIAL.md

 # Tutorial

-All commands can either be handled in the quickpick command menu (`ctrl+shift+j`) or through the Jenkins Jack Views (bow icon on the left bar).
+All commands can either be handled in the quick-pick command menu (`ctrl+shift+j`) or through the Jenkins Jack Views (bow icon on the left bar).

 ## Setting up a Connection
 ![setup](images/doc/demo_setup.gif)

-Add a host connection through quickpick command or the Connection Tree View (connections are stored in `settings.json`)
+Add a host connection through quick-pick command or the Connection Tree View (connections are stored in `settings.json`)

 ```javascript
 "jenkins-jack.jenkins.connections": [